dave-sommerville/theForks.io/README.md

-Whether you're new to git or a senior developer, if you have one or two open-source projects that you are proud of and want to share with an interested and local audience, you are in the right place.
+Whether you’re new to Git or a senior developer, if you have one or two open source projects you’re proud of and want to share with a local audience, you’re in the right place.
 For the foreseeable future, contributors will be limited to two projects to share.
 You are able to replace, update, or remove those programs as you wish of course.
 Please note the Code of Conduct and the Contribution guide below

 ###### **Why Contribute?**